jdarling/managementtalks/Pressure-Cooked Success/readme.md

 # Slides coming soon!

+## Disclaimer

+This presentation is based on my personal experiences and viewpoints.
+It does not represent the opinions, positions, or policies of TeleTracking or any affiliated entities.
+The insights shared are solely my own and are intended for informational purposes only.

 # Pressure-Cooked Success: Leading Teams Through High-Stakes Challenges

 **How to empower high-performing teams to thrive under immense pressure.**